sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 ### Multi-stage Dockerfile Builds

-In this project, for our application, we have two Dockerfiles. `development.Dockerfile` and `production.Dockerfile`.
+In this project we have two Dockerfiles for the application, `development.Dockerfile` and `production.Dockerfile`.

 I **wouldn't** consider this naming best practice, but it will give us a great comparison between standard Dockerfiles and multi-stage Dockerfiles.